 Deaf dumb Dog driving double-decker was declared Champion.

 Olympic Mania Contest by Janis Thompson

 Copyright © Anisha Dutta | Year Posted 2016

-Far I have travelled to a distant star
+Far I have travelled on a distant star

 over land and sea upon the two isles;

 to eat sweet guava jelly from a jar

 and fill of the red rum and all its guiles!

 To walk the old sands and not feel it strange